nova-rey/Screaming-Penguin/README.md

 # Screaming Penguin

-Screaming Penguin is a config-driven, automated Debian installer delivered as a bootable USB image.
-This README will be refined alongside the Phase 7 documentation work.
+Screaming Penguin is a deterministic, configuration-driven automated Debian installer designed for headless environments, homelabs, labs, and unattended deployments.
+It installs a prebuilt Debian Bookworm root filesystem onto a target disk using a YAML configuration stored on the USB's `/config` partition.

 ## Documentation